Our work in the IPA

 Our colleagues are making a difference in the world using their intuition, empathy, experience and understanding of psychoanalytic ideas with communities in need and with organisations that care for vulnerable people.

-An important aim of our group is to foster relationships and develop networks between psychoanalysts and humanitarian organisations.
+An important aim of our group is to foster relationships and develop networks between psychoanalysts workers in the humanitarian field and humanitarian organisations.
 We encourage the interchange of experiences within and outside the IPA and hope to promote the development of theories related to this work.

 We hope to create a global community that honours those who are doing this important work.
 To this end the IPA established the President’s Prize at the 2019 IPA conference in London for the best IPA applicant working in the community.
 The 2019 winning project of the President’s Prize was “Psicologos Contigo” or “Psychologists with you”, from Peru, a brilliant and inspiring project.

-We encourage all colleagues to contribute to this fascinating and expanding area of endeavour.
+We encourage all colleagues to contribute to this fascinating and expanding area of endeavour

 Please send papers and thoughts about your work to be included on this website.